JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 That flag means we open the file for reading.

-Other flags you’ll commonly use are
+Other flags you'll commonly use are

 *   `r+` open the file for reading and writing
 *   `w+` open the file for reading and writing, positioning the stream at the beginning of the file.
 The file is created if not existing